pdf-raku/PDF-API6/README.md

 ### Annotations

-An annotation associates an object such as a text note, destination page, or file with a clickable area on on a page.
-PDF::API2 supports a small number of commonly used, and widely supported annotations
+An annotation associates a 'clickable' region on a page with an object such as a text note, destination page or URI.
+PDF::API6 supports a small number of commonly used annotations:

 - Links
   - pages within the PDF
   - pages from another other PDF files
   - an external URI
-- Text Annotations
+- Text Annotations (or "sticky notes")

 Examples: